venturadan/startup/notes.md

 6. How to balance answering questions with moving along (especially when they are remedial, and we've already talke about it)?
 7. Watch out for pacing (duh)
 8. HTML isn't about structure; it's about content?
+9. Should we have a "personal" server to demo stuff in class (so we don't have to show stuff on the main class server)?

 ## Assignment stuff
 1. CONSOLE: xxyy